mx419/ds1003_proj/README.md

 3. report: contains final report

 ### Part 2 : Label Generation
 Run the following command in terminal.
 It will generate new files with binary panel vote label.
+It use the data from Circuit_Cases.
 ``` sh
 $ python label_generation.py
 ```